SheffieldGolf/task-1/README.md

 # task-1

-System for Task 1, the prediction of whether tweets are 'check-worthy'.
+University of Sheffield (Team Golf) system for Task 1 of the CheckThat!
+Lab @ CLEF 2020; the prediction of whether tweets are 'check-worthy'.

+'tools' and 'data' sourced from https://gitlab.com/bigirqu/checkthat-ar